Polbain

-Polbain is a remote crofting township, located on the north Badentarbat Bay on the west coast of Scotland, in western Ross-shire, Scottish Highlands and is in the Scottish council area of Highland.
+Polbain (Am Poll Bàn) is a remote crofting township, located on the north Badentarbat Bay on the west coast of Scotland, in western Ross-shire, Scottish Highlands and is in the Scottish council area of Highland.
 The township lies 2 mi northwest of the village of Achiltibuie.
 The village overlooks the Summer Isles.

 The Brochs of Coigach is a small residential accommodation project that was completed in November 2011.